5 Helpful Tips for Buddy Reading + Anchor Chart FREEBIE!

 - pairing special needs students with someone who is able to support those needs

-Model, model, and then model some more how you want them to partner read.
+Model, model, and then model some more how you want them to buddy read.

-This partner reading tip is BIG and we need to be explicit with expectations.
+This buddy reading tip is BIG and we need to be explicit with expectations.
 Tell them and show them:

 - where to find their books